 What are some common signs of nuisance wildlife activity?

 Inspect your home regularly.
 Nuisance wildlife can enter through existing holes or create their own entry.
-Early detection is key to limiting damage to the home.
-A Critter Control professional will perform a thorough (and FREE!) inspection of your home or building and provide a solution to remove the unwanted guest.
-Once removed, Critter Control guarantees all repair work.
+Early detection is the key to limiting damage to the home.
+A Critter Control professional will perform a thorough inspection of your home or building and provide a solution to extract the nuisance wildlife.
+Once removed, Critter Control of Greenville guarantees all repair work.

-When should homeowners call Critter Control?
+When should homeowners call you?